giantswarm/swarm-wercker/README.md

 ![all your base](https://raw.githubusercontent.com/giantswarm/swarm-wercker/master/static/wercker.png)

-*Note: It's been about a month or so since I activated my Wercker account, so there may be a few extra steps in setting up the rest of your account which I'm leaving out here.*
+After you allow access to your Github account, Wercker will prompt you to finish signing up for their service.

-Next, click on the *[create new application](https://app.wercker.com/#applications/create)* pulldown at the top of the page to create a new application.
+After you are done setting up your Wercker account and are logged in, click on the *[create new application](https://app.wercker.com/#applications/create)* pulldown at the top of the page to create a new application.
 You'll click on the `Use Github` option in step #1 and then in step #2, select the repo named `swarm-wercker`:

 ![repo'd](https://raw.githubusercontent.com/giantswarm/swarm-wercker/master/static/repo.png)